electric-sql/electric/docs/deployment/concepts.md

 ElectricSQL works on top of a Postgres database.
 Postgres is the source of durability in the system.
 It's the source of the shared DDL schema and the DDLX rules.

 The requirements for Postgres are detailed on the [installation page](../usage/installation/postgres.md).
 You need logical replication enabled and a db user with sufficient privileges.
-This deployment section has a [list of compatible managed Postgres hosts](../top-level-listings/deployment.md#deployment-options).

 ### Electric